guleyc/guley-com-au/_posts/2024-11-11-a-mining-engineers-guide-to-underground-mine-ventilation.md

 #### A. Stone Dust Barriers

 Shelves loaded with inert limestone dust.
-The shockwave of the explosion tips the shelves, creating a cloud of inert dust that absorbs the heat and quenches the flame before it arrives [cite: 1746-1747].
+The shockwave of the explosion tips the shelves, creating a cloud of inert dust that absorbs the heat and quenches the flame before it arrives.

 #### B. Water Barriers

 Troughs filled with water suspended from the roof.
-The shockwave shatters the troughs, creating a dense water curtain that cools the flame [cite: 1749-1752].
+The shockwave shatters the troughs, creating a dense water curtain that cools the flame.

 ### 5.4.
 Managing Spontaneous Combustion ("Spon Com")